Data science deep dive: Using the RevoScaleR packages with SQL Server

 SQL Server with support for R

 Install SQL Server 2016 and enable R Services (in-Database).
 Or, install SQL Server 2017 and enable Machine Learning Services and choose the R language.
-The setup process is described in SQL Server 2016 Books Online.

 To run the queries used to train the model, you must have db_datareader privileges on the database where the data is stored.
 To run R, your user must have the permission, EXECUTE ANY EXTERNAL SCRIPT.